The relationship between corporations and innovation is an important one.

 And because it is something inherently human to be interested in fails – here are a few notorious examples:

 1. Kodak.
 The Kodak fiasco was more than just a flop.
 It was caused by a deliberate ignorance of the company’s management, who wasn’t willing to take a chance on a technology developed by their own engineer.
 Ironically, that same technology became its demise when digital cameras took over in the 90s and 00s.
 Even though Kodak tried to change, by then, it was already too late.

 2. Google + was a social media platform developed by Google that was supposed to rival Facebook.
 The platform debuted in 2011, and despite an initial surge of users, Google+ never really took off, as it didn’t really offer anything more than Facebook already had.
 As a result, in April 2019 Google+ project was shut down for good.

 4. Windows Phone.
-This product was Microsoft’s late entry to the smartphone scene.
-Windows phone was launched in 2010, long after the market’s initial domination by Apple’s iPhone in 2007 and over two years after the first Android phones.
+This product was Microsoft’s late entry into the smartphone scene.
+Windows Phone was launched in 2010, long after the market’s initial domination by Apple’s iPhone in 2007 and over two years after the first Android phones.
 To no surprise, Microsoft wasn’t able to turn the tables, and their product never attracted more than 1% of the smartphone market.
 The result?
-Microsoft discontinued development of the Windows Phone in 2017.
+Microsoft discontinued the development of the Windows Phone in 2017.

 And this is only the tip of the proverbial iceberg.

 Why do so many corporate innovation programs, even those developed by successful and resourceful tech giants, fail?